dgraph-io/dgraph-docs/content/deploy/cli-command-ref.md

 Flags:
  -a, --alpha string                 Comma-separated list of Dgraph alpha gRPC server addresses (default "127.0.0.1:9080") -t, --auth_token string            The auth token passed to the server for Alter operation of the schema file.
-If used with --slash_grpc_endpoint, then this should be set to the API token issuedby Slash GraphQL
+If used with --slash_grpc_endpoint, then this should be set to the API token issuedby Dgraph Cloud
  -b, --batch int                    Number of N-Quads to send as part of a mutation. (default 1000) -m, --bufferSize string            Buffer for each thread (default "100") -c, --conc int                     Number of concurrent requests to make to Dgraph (default 10)